ilyub/BACKUP-2022-09-06-typescript-facades/README.md

 # Typescript facades

-Facades represent a layer between main program and facade implementations.
+A layer between the program and facade implementations.

 ## Table of contents